 The Big Apple is a wonderful—and bustling—town, packing the nation’s best museums, shops, restaurants and theaters in a small space.

 - Follow The High Line, a revitalized elevated subway track turned greenway: one of Manhattan’s greatest gems.
 It starts on über-trendy Gansevoort Street and West 20th Street and stretches to the Rail Yards on 34th Street on Manhattan’s West Side.
 Break for a picnic on the lawns at 23rd Street.

 - Join the studio audience at tapings of popular TV shows, including “Good Morning America” and “The Dr. Oz Show.”
-Reserve online to book tickets for your desired date, or take a risk and wait in standby lines.
+Due to COVID-19, many shows stopped taping before live audiences, Check the website for when these resume again.

 - Escape the skyscrapers at Central Park, Manhattan’s oasis of gardens, meadows, arches, sculptures, statues and vistas, plus free outdoor concerts at SummerStage.

 - Discover the best contemporary artists, including Jim Dine, at The Museum of Modern Art, AKA MoMA.
 It costs nothing 5:30-9 p.m. on Fridays.
 Also worth viewing are works by Joan Miró and Henri Matisse at MoMA’s outdoor Abby Aldrich Rockefeller Sculpture Garden.
 It’s open to the public daily at no charge 9-10:15 a.m.

 - Hop aboard the free Staten Island Ferry to see the Statue of Liberty plus Manhattan and Brooklyn’s skylines while crossing New York Bay.